mccombspj/kurumastories/content/honda/honda-1300/MF-RT-Honda-1300-Coupe-9S-1970.md

-<b>Watari:</b> Speaking of driving on the Tomei Expressway, in the past, the surface of the Third Keihin Expressway was relatively better in terms of noise at low speeds, and the data for the Third Keihin Expressway and the Murayama Expressway were not that different, so that's where I took measurements.
+<b>Watari:</b> Speaking of driving on the Tomei Expressway, in the past, the surface of the Third Keihin Expressway was relatively better in terms of noise at low speeds, and the data for the Third Keihin Expressway and the Murayama course were not that different, so that's where I took measurements.
 But since the Tomei Expressway can be driven at 100km/h, I tried taking measurements there this time.
 I think the readings are a little higher than the data we've had up to now, but from my experience driving in the city, I don't think it will have too much of an impact on the comparative data, so I think it will be a good idea to continue with this change in the test routine and see how it goes.